SOONER DEFENSE NEEDS MORE TAKEAWAYS

-Over the last three games, the Sooners only have one takeaway — a fourth-quarter interception by junior safety Tony Jefferson.
+Over this stretch, the Sooners only have one takeaway — a fourth-quarter interception by junior safety Tony Jefferson.

 “To drive the ball 12, 14 plays means a lot of people are doing things right,” he said.
 “We've got to continue to do that.
 We'd like to mix some big plays in there to get a big chunk, a big pass, a big run, but to be able to execute play after play after play on a long drive to score … that was impressive and we've got to continue to do that.”